FredHappyface/.github/SUPPORT.md

 your time.

 #### What if you find it useful?

 I would urge you to clone/ fork the repo in case it gets removed

 #### What this means in the future

 One of two things will happen

 - The repository will be deleted (in some cases a notice may be added to the readme outlining this for a few days before removal)
 - The repository is deemed worth the time and effort and moves to regular support status (find out more https://github.com/FredHappyface/.github/blob/master/SUPPORT.md)

 ### Regular Support

 This is best described as the beta and maintenance stages of a project

 #### What this means

 - The project behaves exactly as one may expect.
 At this stage contributions are very welcome.

 #### What this means in the future

-One of two things will happen
+One of two things will happen:

 - The repository will continue to exist in this state (Yay!)
 - The repository reaches the end of support and moves to an archived state

 #### Reduce the chance of a project being archived

 Projects that seemingly have little interest are most likely to be archived.
 I use a few mechanisms to determine this (each with their merits and drawbacks)

 - Number of GitHub stars and forks
 - Number of downloads/ installs (for instance pypi.org installs)
 - Reviews